eddieho/docker-web2py/README.md

 (*) - web2py is an application deployed to the Python environment.

-You can build these images by the command `docker-compose -f docker-compose-1node.yml build`
+You can build these images by the command
+`sudo docker-compose -f docker-compose-1node.yml build`

 Once it is done, verify the image built by
-`docker image ls`
+`sudo docker image ls`
 you should be able to see something similar to:

 REPOSITORY          TAG                 IMAGE ID            CREATED              SIZE